Observation of resonant doublet and variable finesse in a tabletop meter-scale linear three-mirror cavity: Introduction

 \section{Introduction}

-Despite the remarkable technological achievements that enable gravitational-wave detectors (GWDs) to measure sub-femtometric space-time distortions, many research and development efforts are still underway to reduce the noise sources that continue to limit their sensitivity.
+Despite the remarkable technological achievements that enable gravitational--wave detectors (GWDs) to measure sub--femtometric space--time distortions, many research and development efforts are still underway to reduce the noise sources that continue to limit their sensitivity.
 Among these, quantum noise is one of the most significant.
-In the current generation of GWDs \cite{ligo, virgo, kagra}, the initial strategy to reduce quantum noise using squeezed states of light \cite{acernese_increasing_2019, tse_quantum-enhanced_2019} has been enhanced by the addition of a Fabry-Perot cavity.
-This cavity enables frequency-dependent control of the squeezed states, providing broadband quantum noise reduction \cite{ganapathy_broadband_2023}.
-However, some proposed next-generation detectors \cite{et_steering_committee_et_2020, cosmicExplorer} will require more sophisticated manipulation of squeezing properties.
-This requires filtering systems offering greater flexibility than a conventional two-mirror Fabry-Perot cavity.
-Among the alternatives under consideration, linear three-mirror cavities appear particularly promising, thanks to their unique optical characteristics.
-Specifically, this configuration exhibits two key features of interest: the splitting of its resonant peak into a doublet \cite{stadt, hogeveen, thuring, stevens_resonant_2024} and its functional equivalence to a two-mirror cavity with variable finesse \cite{strain_experimental_1994, croquette_recent_2023, acernese_variable_2006}.
+In current--generation GWDs \cite{ligo, virgo, kagra}, broadband quantum noise reduction is achieved using squeezed states of light \cite{acernese_increasing_2019, tse_quantum-enhanced_2019}, whose ellipse angle is made frequency--dependent via a two--mirror Fabry--Perot filter cavity \cite{ganapathy_broadband_2023}.